NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Caribbean island life and Central American affordability — where your dollar stretches furthest Rock-Bottom Cost of Living, Roatán — Caribbean Paradise, World-Class Diving & Marine Life are among the top reasons expats choose Honduras.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Honduras straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Honduras — straight to your inbox.